MachinisteWeb/node-atlas/TLDR.md

 │      ├─ form-contact-us.js
 │      ┊┉
 │
-├─ models/                   ⤆ The Model part with model files used into controllers for filled templates.
+├─ models/                   ⤆ The Model part with model files used into controllers for filled views.
 │  ┊┉
 │
 ├─ serverless/               ⤆ All HTML mockups generated and usable for Back-end not in Node.js.
 │  ┊┉
 │
 ├─ server.js                 ⤆ File used to run and configure NodeAtlas for API usage.